brieflyalongsidemore/factorial-coding-challenge/README.md

 The options will be grouped under relevant categories.
 For example, if the product is a bike, the categories could include parts like Wheels, Frame, Rim Color, and Chain.
 When the user selects a category, a request is sent to the backend with the user's currently selected options.
 The response will include the options for the selected part, along with a field called `disabled`.
 This field indicates if the current user's selection violates any rules towards the option.

-These rules are defined in the **rules** table, where admins can specify a set of rules for each option. (#admin-flow-section-rules)
+These rules are defined in the **rules** table, where admins can specify a set of rules for each option.
+[See Admin Option Rules](#admin-option-rules)

 If an option is disabled due to a conflicting selection, a UI alert will notify the user, explaining the reason the option is disabled and providing an action to edit the option causing the conflict.

 The price of each option will also adjust based on the user's selections.
 If an option has a combination with a previously selected option, the price may be affected.
 A tooltip will appear on the option card, allowing the user to hover over it and understand why the price has changed.

 After the user makes a new selection, a request is sent to the back-end to calculate the total price based on the selected options, factoring in any price differences from the price combination table.
-(See Price Combinations)
+[See Admin Price Combinations](#admin-price-combinations)

 ![2](./assets/2.png)